Free Shipping on all orders over $5 in the U.S.

 THC's psychoactive effects and unique structure, researchers had assumed that all active components of this drug were structurally similar to 0.3% THC.
 However, they were surprised when they found another active component much different in structure.

-This active component was isolated and named cannabichromene due to its characteristic ring structure and compatibility with other chromenes' UV spectra.
+This active component was isolated and named cannabichromene because of its characteristic ring structure and compatibility with other chromenes' UV spectra.

 How Is CBC Different From CBD?